branlindsey/junyi_app_user/README.md

 *Months?*
 It is possible to see that usage varies by month, especially during July and August.
 Schools in China take a break during this season too, but usage ramps up in the fall.

-Can I get a turnover graph?
-There is a lot of turnover!

 Additional Data Points of Interest